pradeeptyagi23/tek-ocr/README.md

 ### Environment Variables

 Create a `.env` file in the root directory of your project.
 The file should contain the following environment variables:
+.env.example in the root folder can be used to replace the actual values

 ```env
 AWS_ACCESS_KEY_ID=<your_aws_access_key>